WebDevStudios/WDS-Shortcodes/README.md

 ![](https://raw.githubusercontent.com/WebDevStudios/WDS-Shortcodes/master/screenshot1.png)

 ## Changelog ##

+### 1.0.1 ###
+* Add new method, `WDS_Shortcode::bool_att()`, for getting boolean attribute values.
+Handles converting "false" and "0" strings to false.
+* Undefined notice fix: Check if attribute value is a string before checking if it is json.
+* Fix issue where faux json_encoded arrays were not being properly translated back to a php array.

 ### 1.0.0 ###
 * Update to be used as a library primarily (using [wp-lib-loader](https://github.com/jtsternberg/wp-lib-loader)).
 Will break back-compat for plugins extending the `WDS_Shortcode_Admin` class before the `'init'` hook.